 Did you know Clicks offers HIV testing and counselling at their clinics?
 To make an appointment at a Clicks Clinic, call 0860 254 257 or book online at Clicks Clinics online.

-HIV home test kits are also available for purchase online or in-store.
+HIV home test kits are also available for purchase in-store.

 IMAGE CREDIT: 123rf.com